hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 14
-### Conclusion
+### TFJS with rtLite the new tfLite

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
 Let's start making rtLite and TensorflowJS work together in the browser.
-It can be done, just needs a community.
+It can be done, it just needs a community.

 </td><td>
 Also serial output can be tested in th browswer <br>